 Scattered among the many full-bodied mummies at Chauchilla Cemetery are a number of mummified heads.
-Many of the heads have been specially prepared with holes drilled into the backs of their skulls, and in some cases rope has been threaded through the mummified head.
+Many of the heads have been specially prepared with holes drilled into the backs of their skulls, and in some cases, rope has been threaded through the mummified head.
 This is possibly so they could be worn as a necklace or as a jaunty charm hanging off of a belt.
-Though originally believed to be "trophy heads" taken in battles, recent evidence shows that the heads actually came from the same population as the rest of the mummies, suggesting the heads may not have been taken in battle after all.
-The exact nature and use of the heads remains distinctly unclear.
+Though originally believed to be “trophy heads” taken in battles, recent evidence shows that the heads actually came from the same population as the rest of the mummies, suggesting the heads may not have been taken in battle after all.
+The exact nature and use of the heads remain distinctly unclear.

 Clothed in cotton and painted with resin, the deceased were placed in mud-bricked tombs.
 Wooden posts that were once assigned by archeologists to the category of religious use are now thought to be drying posts for the dead, which would explain the added step needed for such an impressive example of mummification.